This section covers key health indicators relating to adulthood, including working life, for people living in York.

 Areas where York needs to improve

 Employment is generally considered to be beneficial for health and wellbeing.
-Wages in York are lower than the national average; this is true for both men and women, and people in both full and part time work.
+Wages in York are lower than the national average; this is true for both men and women.
 Additionally, York has a lower proportion of people who receive the minimum living wage than the country as a whole (as defined by the living wage foundation).

 Alcohol related hospital admissions

 Admissions to hospital for alcohol related conditions are an important indicator of the level of harm caused by long term alcohol misuse, such as chronic conditions.
 However, it is not a particularly good proxy indicator for the acute alcohol related harm that might result in emergency hospital admissions.
-Taken as a whole, the alcohol hospital admission data shows that York has a similar rate of admissions to hospital as the England average; however York is slightly higher than the average of York's statistical neighbours.
-Alcohol related hospital admissions have increased in York in recent years; and in the last reporting period rose above the England average.
+Taken as a whole, the alcohol hospital admission data shows that York has a higher rate of admissions to hospital as England, regional and statistical neighbour averages.
+Alcohol related hospital admissions have increased in York in recent years; and in the last three reporting periods rose above the England average.

 The flu vaccination is encouraged for older adults, pregnant women, young children, people with some long term health conditions, and some people who work in health and social care.
-None of the areas in Yorkshire and Humber meet the national target, but York is substantially lower than for flu vaccination uptake among high risk groups than the region.
-Take up of the flu vaccination among high risk groups has also fallen slightly each year for the last six years.
+None of the areas in Yorkshire and Humber meet the national target, but York had the lowest flu vaccination uptake among high risk groups in the region.
+Take up of the flu vaccination among high risk groups rose slightly compared to the previous year.

 Bowel cancer screening

 Cancer screening programmes are intended to increase the opportunity for early diagnosis and early treatment of common cancer types.
-Take up of bowel cancer screening in adults in York is lower than the England average, and is also lower than the majority of York's statistical neighbours.
-In the most recent period, take up rates have improved but they remain below the England average.
+Take up of bowel cancer screening in adults in York has increased in the most recent period to match the national average, but remains lower than the regional average and the majority of York's statistical neighbours.

 Other important health topics